 Being diagnosed with breast cancer this past February was pretty surreal.
 No matter what your diagnosis (early-stage or progressive disease), going through cancer treatment is a scary, life-altering experience.
 It fueled my mission to raise awareness and promote regular screening for early detection.
 Early detection saves lives!!

-I shared the details of my cancer story on my food blog, Amee’s Savory Dish.
-You can also read about it on my “About” page on this site.
-I was very physically fit and ate a primarily whole food based diet when I was diagnosed.
-I have no history in my family, I don’t carry a BRCA gene and my lifestyle wasn’t at all conducive for this kind of diagnosis.
+I shared the details of my cancer story here on the blog *see below.
+I was very physically fit and ate a primarily whole-food-based diet when I was diagnosed.
+I have no history in my family, I don't carry a BRCA gene and my lifestyle wasn't at all conducive for this kind of diagnosis.
 Learning that I had DCIS and LCIS, stage 3 (high nuclear grade) ER/PR positive cancer rocked me to my core.

 I remember having this chronic brain fog feeling when I was diagnosed.
 I had such a hard time wrapping my mind around what was happening in my body.
 I just knew that I needed to do whatever it was going to take to be around for my family and live out a full, healthy life.
 From the get-go, my mind was always set on kicking cancer's a** and moving on with my life as quickly as possible.
 Surviving and thriving was and remains my #1 goal.

 My healthy lifestyle did make a huge difference in my recovery and healing.
 When my docs gave me the green light to exercise, I jumped back in and started working on rebuilding my strength and mobility.
 Staying active not only helped my physical recovery but really helped my mental state, as well.
 Which brings me to my first tip for reducing your risk of cancer and increasing your chance of survival if already diagnosed.